arogozhnikov/python3_with_pleasure/README.md

 This code e.g. works for `numpy.array` (incl. multidimenional ones), `astropy.Table` and `astropy.Column`, `bcolz`, `cupy` and some others.

-This code will work for pandas.Series, but in the wrong way:
+This code will work for `pandas.Series`, but in the wrong way:
 ```python
 repeat_each_entry(pandas.Series(data=[0, 1, 2], index=[3, 4, 5])) # returns Series with Nones inside
 ```